mindsdb/mindsdb/docs/mindsdb-docs/docs/connect/kafka.md

 Let's go over some examples.

-## Example
+## Examples

-### Prerequisites:
+### Prerequisites

-- Launch MindsDB instance where HTTP API interface is running on `docker network interface inet ip` - the IP address is usually `172.17.0.1`.
+- Launch MindsDB instance where HTTP API interface runs on `docker network interface inet ip`.
+Usually, the IP address is `172.17.0.1`, and the port is `47334`.

     You can modify the HTTP API interface details in the [MindsDB config file](https://github.com/mindsdb/mindsdb/blob/staging/mindsdb/utilities/config.py#L50,L52).